Pikeras72/LegofyNet/README.md

  Weak points:

--   When Draging a file to the Drag&Drop section, it automatically start generating the Lego image, instead, it might be good to show the name of the selected file and a small image of it so the user knows what file they have selected.
+-   When Draging a file to the Drag&Drop section, it automatically start generating the image, instead, it might be good to show the name of the selected file and a small image of it so the user knows what file they have selected.
 -   After having uploaded a file, a 'Generate Image' button should appear in order to generate a new image.
 -   Sometimes the user faces the situation where the model is not completely loaded yet.
 Until it's loaded, they can not select a file, buit they do not know that it is due to the model still loading.
 There should be a loading bar or a notification for them to know what is happening.
 -   The code have some variables or comments is Spanish that should be changed to English.